-What support do we need to succeed in delivering our Social Value Proposition?
+What support do we need from the rest of our organization to succeed in delivering our Social Value Proposition?

-Ex): marketing, events, legal, governance, R&D, evaluation
+Ex): board decisions, organizational culture changes, marketing, event management, legal, R&D, data and evaluation

 Which supports are easiest to obtain?
 Which are hardest or most costly?